siyuan-note/plugin-sample-vite-svelte/README.md

 5. Execute pnpm run dev for real-time compilation
 6. Open SiYuan marketplace and enable plugin in downloaded tab

+>  Notice: as the `make-link` script rely on the `fetch` function, please **ensure that at least version v18 of nodejs is installed** if you want to use make-link script.

 ## I18n